Top Reasons Why Americans Are Not Saving Money

 Here are some smart financial steps to take if you need help overcoming your own mental barrier.

-Put money into a brokerage account: Many refer to this just as an investment account.
-No maximum amount restrictions or investment restrictions.
+Put money into a brokerage account once you've maxed out tax-advantaged retirement accounts.
+Many refer to this just as an investment account and there are no maximum amount restrictions or investment restrictions.
 It’s an account that allows for you to invest in any type of investment, such as a stock (Apple, IBM, etc.) or bonds.
 There are no tax benefits to a brokerage account, but it is very useful for your financial foundation.
+Just keep in mind any earnings you realize with this type of account are considered taxable capital gains.

 It can be easy to lose motivation while saving because results are not immediate.
 But, to complete the steps to financial stability we need to find a way to stay motivated throughout the savings process.
 One way is to break down your savings into monthly goals.
 When you reach those goals be sure to reward yourself with a dinner at your favorite restaurant or maybe a piece of jewelry you’ve been eyeing.
 Remember not to use all of your savings for your reward, just a small piece of it.
 The goal is to save, but the mentality with this program is that if you save $200 and spend $50 of it, you have still likely saved more than you would have if you didn’t reward yourself.